ShuJiaLab/RSM/README.md

 # Steps:

 ## Step 1: Mask Calibration
 This step generates calibration masks necessary for accurate data processing.
 Proper mask calibration is crucial to ensure reliable reconstruction.
+The Step 1 mask calibration MATLAB code is designed for data with a uniform FociMap.
+For data with a non-uniform foci mask, a corrected FociMap can be generated using the provided 'CorrectedFociMap' script, available in both MATLAB and Python versions.
+This script imports the raw calibration image and outputs a corrected, non-uniform FociMap.

 ## Step 2: Data Alignment
 Data alignment is a key component of the reconstruction process.
 Beginning with this step, there will be two codebase options: (1) MATLAB and (2) Python.
 Both the MATLAB and Python code utilize a similar procedure for this step; however, there are certain differences.